 - Don’t skip the oil: It is important to rub the air fryer basket with oil, as the salmon patties do stick to it!

-- Use a high heat: I recommend using high heat to cook your patties because cooking them at a low heat could cause them to dry out.
+- Use a high heat: I recommend using high heat to cook your cakes because cooking them at a low heat could cause them to dry out.

 - Don’t overcrowd the pan: Be sure to give each patty space to cook so that the fish can all cook evenly in the air fryer.

 This salmon patty recipe is delicious all on its own, but if you want to make it go further by adding some side dishes, go for it!
 Oven balsamic roasted brussels sprouts would be delicious alongside the salmon patties, and crispy baked sweet potato fries would also be a fun addition to your plate!

 How to Store and Meal Prep

-There are a couple of different ways you can cook these salmon patties for meal prep throughout the week.
+There are a couple of different ways you can cook these salmon cakes for meal prep throughout the week.
 Firstly, you can stack the raw patties in an airtight container in the fridge, then cook them when you’re ready to eat them.
 You could also store them in the freezer by first freezing them solid on a pan, then transferring them to a ziploc freezer bag.
 They will last for up to 3 months in the freezer, and then you can thaw and cook them according to instructions when you are ready to enjoy them!

-- 1 lb ALDI Fresh Atlantic Salmon Side (half a side)
+- 1 lb Fresh Atlantic Salmon Side (half a side)